-With regard to the internal control framework, Executive Comittee:
+With regard to the internal control framework, the Executive Committee:

-- defines the internal control framework and the rules for delegation of responsibility; - sets targets for each BU, functional department and subsidiary, and provides the resources for these targets to be met; - supervises the implementation of the control procedures that help achieve the targets it has set; - considers the risks that are specific to each project submitted to Comex; and - carries out an annual (and whenever deemed necessary) review of the major risks to which the Group is exposed on the basis of the work of the Risk Review Committee.
-Comex calls on the Internal Audit department and the Internal Control department to help with its operation.
+- defines the internal control framework and the rules for delegation of responsibility; - sets targets for each BU, functional department and subsidiary, and provides the resources for these targets to be met; - supervises the implementation of the control procedures that help achieve the targets it has set; - considers the risks that are specific to each project submitted to Comex; and - carries out an annual (and whenever deemed necessary) review of the major risks to which the Group is exposed on the basis of the work of the Risk Review Committee and its presentation of the mapping of risks.
+Comex calls on the Internal Audit and Internal Control department to help with its operation, as well as the appreciation of Comex members.